 Not far away is the imposing chateau of Castelnau Bretenoux, taken by siege in 1159 by Henry II Plantagenet and held until the end of the Hundred Years war when it became once more the property of the barons of Castelnau.
 A visit to the chateau and its village is highly recommended.
 Guided tours are usually in French only.

-A Compostelle pilgrim path from Auvergne to Rocamadour passes through the village before heading to the small hamlet of Félines with its tiny chapel dedicated to St Marie, next to what looks at first sight like an imposing barn, in fact the former parish church of Bretenoux up until 1808.
+A Compostelle pilgrim path from Auvergne to Rocamadour passes through the village before heading to the small hamlet of Félines with its tiny chapel dedicated to St Marie, next to what looks at first sight like an imposing barn which was in fact the former parish church of Bretenoux up until 1808.